 How can I ever forget my first fishing endeavors in the Merced River of Yosemite?
 On recommendation from Fishermen’s Angle, I found the river runs through Yosemite National Park for about 10 miles.
 The amazing thing about it is that it is overflowing with trout.

 As the winter season in Yosemite brings snow, it also brings rain to the lower elevations.
 This officially opens the “Muddy Water Fly Fishing” season in Yosemite.
-I’ve been fishing there for 6 years, and I’ve discovered some tricks in catching trout during the winter season.
+I’ve been fishing there for 6 years, and I’ve discovered some tricks, like how to find trolling motor batteries, in catching trout during the winter season.
 Here are some tips that you might be able to use.

 Bring the right equipment

-I set up my rig in the muddy water for the first time, I’ve found myself in a somewhat ridiculous situation.
+I set up my rig in the muddy water for the first time, all while sitting on my fishing chair, and I’ve found myself in a somewhat ridiculous situation.
 When you know that the water is becoming muddy and dirty, I swear you’ll learn not to use the 5x or 6x tippet.
 What you need is a 1x to 3x tippet.

 Position yourself at the right location